lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 ### Array Expressions for State Variables and Parameters

-A Lingua Franca array expression (e.g., (0, 1, 2)) can be used for the initial (default) value of parameters and state variables.
+Array parameters and state variables are implemented using Python lists and initialized using a parentheized list.
 In the following example, the parameter `sequence` and the state variable `x` have an initial value of `(0, 1, 2)`:

 ```lf-py